Brexit Consequences for the U.K., the EU, and the United States

 Parliament Just Voted Down the Brexit Plan.
 Now What?

 Brexit is the June 23, 2016, referendum where the United Kingdom voted to leave the European Union.
 The residents decided that the benefits of belonging to the unified monetary body no longer outweighed the costs of free movement of immigration.
 Brexit is the nickname for "British exit" from the EU.
+The vote was 17.4 million in favor of leaving versus 15.1 voting to remain.

 On March 29, 2017, the U.K. Prime Minister Theresa May submitted the Article 50 withdrawal notification to the EU.
 It gave the U.K. and EU until March 29, 2019, to negotiate an agreement.